 For our business customers, we love customising our courses to suit your business hours and first aid scenarios

-Peter has been applying first aid since 1977 initially dealing with first on the scene first aid to car accidents; attempted suicides and domestics as well as performing CPR.
+Peter who is based in Canberra has been applying first aid since 1977 initially dealing with first on the scene first aid to car accidents; attempted suicides and domestics as well as performing CPR.
 More recently applying first aid to a range of sport injuries (football, hockey, tennis, dodgeball and scuba diving).

 All domestic courses are accredited through PADI RTO 6729. www.padirto.com

 Certificates are sent on the day via email.

 Peter and Tony also teach Scubadiving around Australia @ PADI 5* Instructor development Centres to become Scubadiving Instructors and Internaational First Aid Instructors through www.scubadivingidc.com.au and www.emergencyfirstresponse.com

 Australian accredited first aid courses cannot be taught overseas.
 Our overseas

 Peter and Tony have been teaching students to become First Aid Instructors who now teach overseas in many countries in Europe, Asia and South Pacific as well as USA and Canada

 - Awarded best first aid in Canberra for 2023